momentum-cohort-2018-10/kb/w3/README.md

 ## Day 2

-_Question of the day:_
+_Question of the day:_ How does a web page get to your computer?

+- What do web servers do?
 - Serving a static page through Django
 - Static files
+- Web requests and responses
 - Django function views
 - Django template tags

 ### Assignment

+- Contacts directory

 ### References

 ## Day 3

-_Question of the day:_
+_Question of the day:_ What does it mean to have "a profile" on a website?

+- Models and databases
 - Getting information from the URL
-- GET and POST requests and params

 ### Assignment

+- Hello Web App

 ### References

 ## Day 4

-_Question of the day:_
+_Question of the day:_ How can you ensure a user is never allowed to add HTML to your site?

-- Introduction to databases
+- GET and POST requests and params
+- Django forms

 ### Assignment

+- Hello Web App

 ### References